ossamamahjour/EEX_test_opensearch-jenkins-monitoring/README.md

 6. **Security Considerations**:
    - This is a test environment, so security is minimal
-   - In production, we would implement proper authentication, HTTPS, and secure secrets management
+   - In production, we need to implement proper authentication, HTTPS, and secure secrets management